 7 Ways You Could be Unknowingly Violating HIPAA

 Non-compliance with HIPAA can easily lead to unintended breaches where data is exposed to unauthorized parties.
 This can be very expensive!
-The cost of a breach depends on your degree of negligence; it ranges from $100 to $50,000 per violation (or per data record).
+Violating HIPAA can cost anywhere from $100 to $50,000 per violation (or per data record).

-You don’t want to be caught in a situation where inaction, neglect, or lack of knowledge can result in unintended breaches.
+You don’t want to be caught in a situation where inaction, neglect, or lack of knowledge can result in violating HIPAA.
 Many small and large organizations are often unknowingly using systems in a way that is either already in breach or which results in frequent sporadic breaches.

 Check your organization!